Skip to main content

 Where can I buy the uniform?

-If you want to fully immerse yourself in the Camp spirit, you can pick up shirts, neckers, hats and other bits from our Wildkind stores when you arrive at Camp!
+If you want to fully immerse yourself in the Camp spirit, you can pick up shirts, neckers, hats, and other bits from our Wildkind stores when you arrive at Camp.
+We're hoping to launch an online store in the future so you can buy bits in advance!

 Did this answer your question?